d98malik/web-scrapping-using-beautifulsoup/README.md

-This is for the web scrapping project
-Here we are scraping data from wikipedia for any given keyword.
+This is for the web scrapping project using BeautifulSoup Here we are scraping data from wikipedia for any given keyword.